redis/docs/content/integrate/write-behind/reference/cli/redis-di-create.md

   - Default: `false`
   - Usage: `--no-configure`

-  Do not install RDI Engine to the RDI Database
+  Do not install Write-behind Engine to the Write-behind Database

 - `cluster_host` (REQUIRED):